-Ensure that the data managed by your AWS Database Migration Service (DMS) replication instances is encrypted with KMS Customer Master Keys (CMKs) instead of AWS managed-keys (default keys used by the DMS service when there are no customer-managed keys defined) in order to have a more granular control over AWS DMS data-at-rest encryption and decryption process.
+Ensure that your AWS DocumentDB clusters data is encrypted with KMS Customer Master Keys (CMKs) instead of AWS managed-keys (default keys used by the DocumentDB service when there are no customer-managed keys defined) in order to have a more granular control over DocumentDB data-at-rest encryption and decryption.

 This rule can help you with the following compliance standards:

 This rule can help you work with the AWS Well-Architected Framework